 We are pleased to introduce one of our Artists in Residence this week, Emily Ruth Hazel.
 We featured Emily’s beautiful and thoughtful poetry last year, and we’re so glad she’ll be a part of our team this year.
 Emily will be writing poetry in response to every theme this year.

-Listen to “In the Wake of the Storm”
+Read “In the Wake of the Storm” (PDF)

 Where the Boardwalk Used to Be by Emily Ruth Hazel